AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-variations.md

 >[!CAUTION]
 Esses ativos não podem ser movidos ou excluídos em uma página de referência, isso deve ser feito no editor de fragmentos.
 No entanto, a formatação do ativo (por exemplo, tamanho) deve ser feita no editor [de](/help/sites-cloud/authoring/fundamentals/content-fragments.md)páginas.
-A representação do ativo no editor de fragmentos é meramente para criação do fluxo de conteúdo.
+A representação do ativo no editor de fragmentos é apenas para a criação do fluxo de conteúdo.

 >[!NOTE]
 There are various methods of adding [images](/help/assets/content-fragments/content-fragments.md#fragments-with-visual-assets) to the fragment and/or page.